rioki/www.rioki.org/_posts/2011-11-17-fiddler-vs-isa-server.md

 layout: post
 ---

-I recently looked into [Rubly on Rails][1] to see what the hype is or rather was about.
+I recently looked into [Ruby on Rails][1] to see what the hype is or rather was about.
 I even found a [niffty introduction][2] to the subject and found along the way the nifty little language ruby.
 I probably will [not use it for any serious projects][3], but it is nice to know I have a new tool in my tool belt.